fpdotmonkey/online-task-management/OnlineTaskManagement.md

 ### Planning

 The fact that people need to meet up to build means that there needs to be quite a bit of planning going into it.
-Weekly builds to just "figure it out" isn't a viable strategy when you need to minimize exposure to each other.
-So I would say that drawing your robot out using a CAD program before you turn a single nut is more important than ever.
+Weekly builds to just "figure it out" are irresponsible when you need to minimize exposure to each other.
+So drawing your robot out using a CAD program before you turn a single nut is more important than ever.

 Fortunately as students you have free access to nearly every professional-grade CAD program.